shanshan0000/lundecpp/Readme.md

 You could get some inspirations from those projects, realized by students from past promotions.

 Be innovative.
-You could do even better.
+You can do even better.

 ##### 2021 Fall
 - https://www.bilibili.com/video/BV1x341187wn